-- Security systems

-- Industrial machinery and power systems

-- Mobile communications equipment, including cellular telephones and certain kinds of hand-held, two-way radios (including Citizen Band, Family Radio Service, and Amateur Band).
+- Security systems - Industrial machinery and power systems - Mobile communications equipment (including cellular telephones) - Certain kinds of hand-held, two-way radios (including Citizen Band, Family Radio Service, and Amateur Band).

-To reduce or stop interference, move away from the source.
+To reduce or eliminate the interference, move away from the source.
 If your processor stops working, turn the power switch off and then back on.
-The effect is temporary and will not damage your processor.
+This effect is temporary and will not damage your processor.